Presidential Decree Hu-Zong-Yi-Yi-Zi No.09900331461 dated Dec.8, 2010

 - Making use of water and hot springs;

 - Advertising or erecting signboards or similar objects;

-Article 15: Within cultural/historic sites, the following activities shall be subject to prior permission from the Ministry of Interior:
+Article 15 Within cultural/historic areas, the following activities shall be subject to prior permission from the Ministry of Interior:

 - Repairing artifacts or historic monument;